-Students wishing to reenter may be required to appeal for readmission.
+Students wishing to reenter will be required to appeal for readmission.
 The appeal needs to be reviewed by the Program Director and/or the Appeals Board.
-Students will be allowed to repeat a failed system/term/course once.
+If accepted for reentry, Students will be allowed to repeat a failed system/term/course once.
 Students may only repeat a total of one term so as not to exceed maximum program time.

 If accepted, the student must reenter under the admissions, academic, and administrative policies of the current catalog.
+The student must abide by the terms of the Appeals Board for reentry.
 The student must have his/her financial account current at the time of reentry.